shunk031/attention-meets-perturbation/docs/content/home/introduction.md

 To demonstrate the effects of these techniques, we evaluated them compared to several other state-of-the-art AT-based techniques [^16] [^17] with ten common datasets for different NLP tasks.
 These datasets included binary classification (BC), question answering (QA), and natural language inference (NLI).
-We also evaluated how the attention weights obtained through the proposed AT technique agreed with the word importance calculated by the gradients~\cite{simonyan2013deep}.
+We also evaluated how the attention weights obtained through the proposed AT technique agreed with the word importance calculated by the gradients [^18].
 Evaluating the proposed techniques, we obtained the following findings concerning AT for attention mechanisms in NLP:
 - AT for attention mechanisms improves the prediction performance of various NLP tasks.
 - AT for attention mechanisms helps the model learn cleaner attention and demonstrates a stronger correlation with the word importance calculated from the model gradients.